 Stroma Certification has an active role in assessing the competence and compliance of our members in line with the requirements of each certification scheme.
 It is our responsibility to ensure that members are performing their jobs to a compliant standard and we take complaints of this nature extremely seriously.

 The Stroma Certification Compliance department is responsible for setting the rules by which all scheme members must abide to maintain their membership.
 All members are required to have their own complaints procedure to answer any customer grievance.
 In addition, Stroma Certification provides a work quality guarantee to cover notifications made by members of our UKAS accredited Competent Person Scheme.
-The work quality guarantees are set for a period of 6 years.
+The work quality guarantees are set for a period of 6 years from the completion of the work, for works that fail to comply with the standards required by building regulations and the original installer cannot rectify the works themselves..

 Stroma Certification follows an approved customer complaints procedure.
 We are required to make an impartial judgement on the way in which our members respond to a customer complaint and this includes taking action against a member who does not settle any matter to the satisfaction of the scheme requirements.